jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 you'll come back to study it later.
 There never is a "later" as the pace of life only picks up.

+**Start easy.** Consider doing a test with all easy questions so you can start easing into concepts and get some positive vibes going.
+However, don’t be fooled into thinking this is your actual performance until you’ve cut your teeth on some harder questions.

 Practice until these techniques are second nature and you've killed bad habits.
 Techniques will only incrementally improve your performance.
 There are no true shortcuts on these exams and these techniques only work when you already have the core knowledge.